SettRaziel/dwd_observations/README.md

 Please check the folders for subsidiary license files.

 The observation data from the german weather service is proteced.
-They can be used following the conditions found [here](https://opendata.dwd.de/climate_environment/CDC/Nutzungsbedingungen_German.pdf).
+They can be used following the conditions found [here](https://opendata.dwd.de/climate_environment/CDC/Nutzungsbedingungen_German.pdf) (last checked: 2020-11-29).
+The test data of the project (found in [spec/files](./spec/files)) uses a subsets of the observation data from the the german weather service.
+These data is used to validate the correct function of the code base.

 ## Roadmap
 * parsing scripts to read the data files and extract the necessary informations (done)